git-pull/website/code_explorer/django-vs-flask-2017.rst

     Free tools in the community such as `jedi`_ provide navigation of modules, functions and classes to editors like `vim`_ and `Atom`_.

-Used incorrectly, :python:ref:`classes <tut-classes>` makes code harder to read and maintain.
+Used incorrectly, :python:ref:`classes <tut-classes>` make code harder to read and maintain.
 Needless abstraction sucks the air out of projects.

 On the other hand, used pragmatically, they're a pleasure to use as a building